tigermlt/to_be_delete/test.md

 ### Configuration Model

-Configuration model is a random graph with a given degree sequence $k_1$, $k_2$, ..., $k_N$ which can be used as a "null" model and compared with real network.
+Configuration model is a random graph with a given degree sequence $k_1$, $k_2$, ..., $k_N$ which can be used as a "null" model and then compared with real network.
 Configuration model can be generated in an easy way as shown in Figure 2.

 Another way for generation is as following: